kaaveland/eugene/docs/content/_index.md

 ## Installing eugene

-You can also install `eugene` using cargo:
+You can install `eugene` using cargo:

 ```sh
 cargo install eugene